-6.4 For minor amendments to booking details received before the balance due date (e.g. passenger name changes) any costs we incur from our suppliers for making any changes as well as an administration charge of £30 per Passenger affected will be charged.
-If name changes are required to scheduled flight details, the supplier charge may be significantly more than other changes and will be quoted on request.
+6.3 For minor amendments to booking details received before the balance due date (e.g. passenger name changes) any costs we incur from our suppliers for making any changes as well as an administration charge of £50 per Passenger affected will be charged.
+If name changes are required to flight or rail details, the supplier charge may be significantly more than other changes and will be quoted on request.
 Passengers should also be aware that airlines may not allow transfer of Passenger names and in such cases a flight booking might need to be cancelled and rebooked, subject to availability, and at the Passenger’s expense.
 Any non-refundable charges will be notified to you prior to booking.

 7 CANCELLATIONS BY PASSENGERS